 It also means we’re about to see several giant companies climb to the top of what promises to be a big pile of streaming television services.
 Hulu is, of course, already a household name in this industry.
 But how does its premium service stack up against the competition these days?

-We’re here to help you decide whether Hulu Plus is worth the asking price, so you should consider the following points before making your decision.
-Depending on your software and hardware ecosystem of choice, Hulu Plus could be a great purchase right now.
+We’re here to help you decide whether a Hulu Basic account is worth the asking price, so you should consider the following points before making your decision.

 Hulu Has Great Content Partnerships